MdJafirAshraf/Object_detection_yolo_vs_mobilenet/README.md

 # Object_detection_yolo_vs_mobilenet
-  Object detection is detect and recognize the object.
-It is one of the common application in the computer vision problem (like traffic signals, people tracking, vehicle detection, etc...).
-In this repo I develop the real time object detetion with pre-trained models.
-These are **YOLO version 3** and **SSD MobileNet version 3**.
-And I used coco large dataset for detecting labels, that are totaly 80 labels.
+  Object detection is detecting and recognizing the object.
+It is one of the common applications in computer vision problems (like traffic signals, people tracking, vehicle detection, etc...).
+In this repo, I develop real-time object detection with pre-trained models.
+These are YOLO version 3 and SSD MobileNet version 3.
+And I used coco large dataset for detecting labels, which are a total of 80 labels.

 ## YOLO V3
   Yolo is one of the pre-trained model for object detection.
 It has been used to several object detection applications.
 It works based on CNN(Convolutional Neural Network).